White cane: Variants

 Mobility canes are often made from aluminium, graphite-reinforced plastic or other fibre-reinforced plastic, and can come with a wide variety of tips depending upon user preference.

-White canes can be either collapsible or straight, with both versions having pros and cons.
+White canes can be either collapsible or straight, with both versions having advantages and disadvantages.
 The National Federation of the Blind in the United States affirms that the lightness and greater length of the straight canes allows greater mobility and safety, though collapsible canes can be stored with more ease, giving them advantage in crowded areas such as classrooms and public events.

 History

 Blind people have used canes as mobility tools for centuries.